Visionary STEM Leader

 1864 (exact date unknown) – January 5, 1943

-George Washington Carver became the most famous of black scientists in the 20th century.
+George Washington Carver became the most famous Black scientist in the 20th century.
 Born a slave, he was curious and eager to learn, attending many schools before earning his high school degree in Minneapolis, Kansas.
-He studied plant pathology at Iowa State and became an educator and researcher at the historically Black Tuskegee Institute after graduation.
+He studied plant pathology at Iowa State and became an educator and researcher at Tuskegee Institute, a historically Black college (now Tuskegee University), after graduation.

-At the Tuskegee Institute, Carver helped garner national attention for the school due to his development of new uses for crops, such as peanuts, pecans, soybeans, and sweet potatoes.
-His inventions include soaps, paints, dyes, cosmetics, flour, synthetics, and a type of gasoline.
+At the Tuskegee Institute, Carver helped garner national attention for the school due to his development of new uses for many crops, such as peanuts, pecans, soybeans, and sweet potatoes.
+His new uses include soaps, paints, dyes, cosmetics, flour, synthetics, and a type of gasoline.

 Carver was passionate about education and developed a mobile classroom training program to educate farm families about new crops and how to diversify crops to stabilize their incomes.
 He was an early promoter of recycling, encouraging the use discarded items in developing low-cost products.
 A lifelong learner, Carver’s curiosity and creative mind created a legacy of fans from political leaders both in the US and abroad.